renelhs/react-native-odoo-proxy/README.md

 ## Configurations

+Create log file for the proxy (bellow, example route and name)
+###### touch /var/log/react-native-odoo-proxy.log

 Create .env file on the root of the project
 ###### touch .env

 Add the following lines (change values if you need)